 - Line a baking sheet with parchment paper.

-- Spoon the almond butter into a microwave safe bowl and heat for 30 seconds in the microwave to melt and soften, stopping once halfway through to stir.
+- In a small microwave-safe bowl, heat the 1/2 cup of almond butter for 30 seconds to melt and soften, stopping once halfway through to stir.
 You want it to thin out and be easier to work with.

-- Pour the almond butter over the oat mixture and stir until well combined.
+- Stir the almond butter into the oat mixture until incorporated.

-- Use a cookie scoop or two teaspoons to portion out the energy bites, rolling them between the palms of your hands to form a ball.
+- Use a cookie scoop or two teaspoons to portion out the energy bites, rolling them between your hands to form a ball.
 Repeat with the remaining dough to fill the baking sheet, you should have about 30-35 energy bites.

 - Cover the baking sheet with plastic wrap and refrigerate for 1-2 hours.
 Once they are chilled and firm, transfer them to a freezer bag or storage container with a tight fitting lid.
 Store them in the freezer for up to a month.

-Recipe adapted from the Happy Family Organic Superfoods Cookbook, by Shazi Visram.
+Recipe loosely adapted from the Happy Family Organic Superfoods Cookbook, by Shazi Visram.